tinymce/tinymce/CONTRIBUTING.md

 ### normal dependencies

 To add a dependency inside a monorepo package:
-`bun --filter <fullname> add <othername>`
+`bun add <othername> --cwd <workspace-path>`

 This works whether adding an external dependency or a dependency on another monorepo package.

-Note that both names must be the entire scoped `name` of the package, not the folder, for example `bun --filter @tinymce/oxide add @tinymce/oxide-icons-default`
+Note that you must specify the path to the workspace folder, for example:
+`bun add @tinymce/oxide-icons-default --cwd modules/oxide`

 ## Publishing process